-Whether you overdid it on your eyebrows in the '90s or you've plucked stray hairs here and there, tweezing should be a pretty familiar grooming habit.
-When done correctly, plucking removes the entire hair from the follicle, keeping it from growing back for up to six weeks.
+Whether you overdid it on your eyebrows in the '90s or you pluck stray hairs here and there, tweezing should be a pretty familiar grooming habit.
+When done correctly, plucking removes the entire hair from the follicle, keeping it from growing back for roughly six weeks.

 Removing hair by waxing or shaving doesn't work for every scenario.
 For instance, shaping your eyebrows requires a more precise approach.
 Tweezing might be the way to go for a few different reasons.

 If you have a stray hair hanging out that you want gone right away, tweezing can quickly get rid of it without any prep work or other products.
 In fact, professionals use tweezers to remove any hairs left behind after waxing or sugaring.